kar-ab/carla_data_gen/README.md

 Following are the highlights of this project:

-1. Attach sensors easily using a yaml file: Sample yaml files are provided for reference:
+1. Attach sensors easily using a yaml file:
+    Sensor Attributes for different sensor can be found [here](https://carla.readthedocs.io/en/0.9.9/ref_sensors/) Sample yaml files are provided for reference:

     a. [stereo_vision.yaml](../blob/main/stereo_vision.yaml)